Outdoor Walking Talking Therapy, Ecotherapy & Deeper Nature Sessions

 Walking & Talking Therapy

-Walking and talking therapy brings all the benefits of a normal therapy session with the added advantage of being out in nature.
+Walking & Talking Therapy brings all the benefits of a normal therapy session with the added advantage of being out in nature.
 We carefully select local natural spaces which offer peace and quiet as well as the beauty of the natural world.

 As an experienced psychotherapist, I have found being able to work outside during the present pandemic has supported a number clients who found online communication difficult.
 The same therapeutic boundaries & code of ethics that apply when working face to face in a room continue in my work outside in nature.

-I am currently on the 2nd year of a 2 year Accredited Diploma Level 4 Advanced Pathway in Eco Psychology and Nature Based Practice.
+I am currently on the 2nd year of a 2 year Accredited Diploma in Regenerative Eco Psychology and Nature Based Practice.

 I am also a member of Nature & Health Practitioners Network